andreArtelt/andreArtelt.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a researcher in the [Machine Learning Group](https://hammer-lab.techfak.uni-bielefeld.de/doku.php) at [Bielefeld University](https://www.uni-bielefeld.de/).
+I am a postdoctoral researcher in the [Machine Learning Group](https://hammer-lab.techfak.uni-bielefeld.de/doku.php) at [Bielefeld University](https://www.uni-bielefeld.de/) and a visiting reseacher at [KIOS Reserach and Innovation Center of Excellence](https://www.kios.ucy.ac.cy/) at [University of Cyprus](https://www.ucy.ac.cy/).

+My research is on trustworthy AI and crictical infrastructure.
-My research mainly focuses on eXplainable AI (XAI) -- in particular on contrasting explanations.
+I mainly focus on eXplainable AI (XAI) -- in particular on contrasting explanations.
 Besides fundamental research, I also work on applications of XAI, such as to water distribution networks, transportation, and decision support systems for business owners.